-- 12. Use of HOME.
-Funding from the HOME Investment Partnership Act ("HOME") is a resource that may be available to assist in the development of affordable housing.
+- xiii.
+Use of HOME.
+Funding from the-HOME-Investment Partnership Act ("HOME") is a resource that may be available to assist in the development of affordable housing.
 For a development with HOME funding to qualify for the 9% Credit and remain in basis, the HOME funds must be structured as a loan.
-If structured as a grant, the amount of such grant will be deducted from eligible basis. - 13.
-Use of National Housing Trust Fund.
-Funding from the National Housing Trust Fund ("NHTF") is subject to the requirements of the Build America Buy America Act.
+If structured as a grant, the amount of such grant will be deducted from eligible basis.
+HOME funds are subject to the requirements of the Build America, Buy America Act (BABA). - xiv.
+Use of National Housing Trust Fund NHTF.
+Funding from the National Housing Trust Fund ("NHTF") is subject to the requirements of the Build America, Buy America Act.
 Due to the limited amount of NHTF resources available, applications that include a request for NHTF should also include an alternate FIN-100 that does not include NHTF as a source.
-Further details regarding the NHTF Program requirements can be found in the Developer's Guide. - 14.
+Further details regarding the NHTF Program requirements can be found in the Developer's Guide. - xv.
 Use of HOME-ARP.
 Funding is made available by the American Rescue Plan Act of 2021.
-HOME-ARP funding will to be used for development and support of affordable housing, as currently permitted through the HOME-ARP Notice Investment Partnership Program.
-To qualify for this MHDC resource under the Plan, developments must commit to setting aside 15% or more of the units for the following tenant population: - Homeless; - At-risk of homelessness (as defined by the McKinney-Vento Homeless Assistance Act); - Fleeing or attempting to flee domestic violence, dating violence, sexual assault, stalking, or human trafficking; - Individuals for whom provision of supportive services or assistance herein would prevent homelessness or who are at the greatest risk of housing instability; or - Veterans and their families that meet any of the preceding criteria.
+HOME- ARP funding will to be used for development and support of affordable housing, as currently permitted through the HOME-ARP Notice (Notice CPD 21-10, as amended by Notice CPD 22-13 Investment Partnership Program.
+To qualify for this MHDC resource under thethis QAPPlan, developments must commit to setting aside fifteen percent (15%) or more of the units for the following tenant population:

+- Homeless; - At-risk of homelessness (as defined by the McKinney-Vento Homeless Assistance Act); - Fleeing or attempting to flee domestic violence, dating violence, sexual assault, stalking, or human trafficking; - Individuals for whom provision of supportive services or assistance herein would prevent homelessness or who are at the greatest risk of housing instability; or - Veterans and their families that meet any of the preceding criteria.